ZhenyanLuo/FindPlantNLRs/README.md

 ### Edit the FindPlantNLRs_config.yaml configure file by adding path to dependencies

+### Place your samples in the 'genome' folder, make sure their file names only have one dot and ends with 'fasta' (e.g. E_globulus.fasta)

 ### Test Snakemake pipeline by using testing file in genome/ folder
 ```
 Snakemake -s FindPlantNLRs --core 16